Gardens of Vatican City

 The Gardens of Vatican City (Horti Civitatis Vaticanae), also informally known as the Vatican Gardens (Giardini Vaticani) in Vatican City, are private urban gardens and parks which cover more than half of the country, located in the west of the territory and owned by the Pope.
 There are some buildings, such as Vatican Radio and the Governor's Palace, within the gardens.

 The gardens cover approximately 23 ha, about half of the city.
 The highest point is 60 m above mean sea level.
 Stone walls bound the area in the North, South, and West.
 The gardens and parks were established during the Renaissance and Baroque era and are decorated with fountains and sculptures.

 Pope Francis opened the Vatican Gardens to the public in 2014.
 Individuals and pre-formed groups, considered to consist of sixteen or more people, may visit the Gardens with the presence of a tour guide.
-The gardens also enshrine eighteen Marian images venerated worldwide at the designation of the Pope, who is the owner of the gardens.
+The gardens also enshrine Marian images venerated worldwide at the designation of the Pope, who is the owner of the gardens.

 History

 Empress Saint Helena of Constantinople carrying the One True Cross laying the grounds for the gardens using the sacred soil from Mount Calvary.

 Pious tradition claim that the foundation site of the Vatican Gardens was spread with sacred soil brought from Mount Calvary by Empress Helena of Constantinople to symbolically unite the blood of Jesus Christ with that shed by thousands of early Christians, who died in the persecutions of Emperor Nero Caesar Augustus.

 The gardens date back to medieval times when orchards and vineyards extended to the north of the Papal Apostolic Palace.
 In 1279, Pope Nicholas III (Giovanni Gaetano Orsini, 1277–1280) moved his residence back to the Vatican from the Lateran Palace and enclosed this area with walls.
 He planted an orchard (pomerium), a lawn (pratellum), and a garden (viridarium).
 Firstly, they appeared near the hills of Sant'Egidio where today the Palazzetto del Belvedere and the Courtyards of the Vatican Museums are located.

 The site received a major re-landscaping at the beginning of the 16th century, during the pontificate of Pope Julius II.
 Donato Bramante's original design was then split into three new courtyards, the Cortili del Belvedere, the "della Biblioteca" and the "della Pigna" (or Pine Cone) in the Renaissance landscape design style.
-Also in Renaissance style, a great rectangular Labyrinth, formal in design, set in boxwood and framed with Italian stone pines, (Pinus pinea) and cedars of Lebanon, (Cedrus libani).
+Also in Renaissance style, a great rectangular labyrinth, formal in design, set in boxwood and framed with Italian stone pines, (Pinus pinea) and cedars of Lebanon, (Cedrus libani).
 In place of Nicholas III's enclosure, Bramante built a great rectilinear defensive wall.